-Subcontractor: Any Participating Provider or any other individual, entity, facility, or organization that has entered into a subcontract with the Umpqua Health or with any Subcontractor for any portion of the work under Umpqua Health's CCO contract with the Oregon Health Authority.
+Subcontractor: Any individual, entity, facility, or organization, other than a participating Provider, that has entered into a Subcontract with the Contractor or with any Subcontractor for any portion of the Work under the Contract.

 Supplier: Any company, person, or agency that gives you a medical item or service, except when the Member is in a hospital or skilled nursing facility.